moltak/adminjs-mikroorm/README.md

 ## Associations

-Currently only `ManyToOne` and `OneToOne` relationships are supported due to current AdminBro's core limitations for adapter integrations. `OneToMany` and `ManyToMany` relationships can still be achieved through a combination of custom components and hooks.
+Currently only `ManyToOne` and `OneToOne` relationships are supported due to current AdminJS's core limitations for adapter integrations. `OneToMany` and `ManyToMany` relationships can still be achieved through a combination of custom components and hooks.

 ## Contribution